 We could say there are commonalities, such as floral, almost violet-like qualities, found in Zinfandels from the Rous and Wegat Vineyards, both planted on St. George.
 But there are also consistent differences, such as a Rous-grown Zinfandel's consistently structured, full-bodied feel and fruit focus compared to Wegat Vineyard's typically rounder, plusher feel plus the often loamy/earthy, occasionally herbaceous notes in Wegat's fruit profile.
-These are qualities clearly having more to do with the site — especially the fact that Wegat is located on Lodi's west side, whereas Rous is located on the east side, where the soils are visibly more sandy.
+These are qualities clearly having more to do with the site — especially the fact that Wegat is located on Lodi's west side, whereas Rous is located on the east side, where the soils are visibly sandier.

 It goes without saying, old vine plantings such as these are not appreciated because one is "better" than the other.
 They are appreciated because each one produces unique and distinctive wines.
-It is not humanly possible to make sensory distinctions based upon whether an old vine planting is grafted or ungrafted, but it is definitely possible to make distinctions based upon each vineyard's location and individual set of circumstances.
+It is not humanly possible to make sensory distinctions based on whether an old vine planting is grafted or ungrafted, but it is definitely possible to make distinctions based on each vineyard's location and individual set of circumstances.

 What's so "great" about old vine wines?